natario1/CameraView/README.md

 - *Tests!*
 - *`CameraLogger` APIs for logging and bug reports*
 - *Better threading, start() in worker thread and callbacks in UI*
+- *Custom error handling: prevent app crashes (caused by inevitable errors) by simply overriding a listener*

 These are still things that need to be done, off the top of my head: